Mozart's piano returns home to Vienna

 "It was very hard to let it go," Matthias Schulz, director of the Mozarteum Salzburg, told journalists.
 "If we didn't know it was in the best hands, we wouldn't have done it."

-The fortepiano is much smaller and lighter than modern concert pianos, weighing just 85 kg (187 pounds) and measuring 1 by 2.23 metres (3 feet 3 inches by 7 feet 4 inches).
+The fortepiano is much smaller and lighter than modern concert pianos, weighing just 85 kg (187 pounds) and measuring 1 by 2.23 meters (3 feet 3 inches by 7 feet 4 inches).

 Its sound is fresher and brighter than that of a modern piano, with lighter action and hammers, but fades faster.